dwqs/ollama-ocr/README.md

 ## Supported Models

-- **LLaVA 13b**: A multimodal model that combines a vision encoder and Vicuna for general-purpose visual and language understanding, achieving impressive chat capabilities mimicking spirits of the multimodal GPT-4.
+- **LLaVA**: A multimodal model that combines a vision encoder and Vicuna for general-purpose visual and language understanding, achieving impressive chat capabilities mimicking spirits of the multimodal GPT-4.
 (LLaVa model can generate wrong output sometimes)
-- **Llama 3.2 Vision 11b**: Instruction-tuned models are optimized for visual recognition, image reasoning, captioning, and answering general questions about an image
+- **Llama 3.2 Vision**: Instruction-tuned models are optimized for visual recognition, image reasoning, captioning, and answering general questions about an image
 - **MiniCPM-V 2.6**: A GPT-4V Level MLLM for Single Image, Multi Image and Video on Your Phone

 ## Quick Start